-Overall, there is a clear divide between the responsiveness of office-based and non-office organisations, with the exception of the Healthcare sector.
+Overall, there is a clear divide between the responsiveness of office-based and non-office organizations, with the exception of the Healthcare sector.
 Technology, Professional Services, Healthcare, Finance and Government respectively top the list in terms of manager feedback rates to employee comments, while traditionally non-office-based industries such as Transportation, Energy and Utilities and Manufacturing are the least responsive sectors.

 Historically, office-based industries have a higher cost of training and acquisition of employees than non-office ones, meaning that retention becomes a priority in a bid to mitigate the cost of training new employees.
 By contrast, research shows that traditional non-office industries experience comparatively lower training costs, and turnover rates are much higher.

 In our industry-wide analysis, Technology was the most responsive industry overall, with a manager response rate of 23% — or just under one in four employee comments.
 The Technology sector and the concept of innovation go hand-in-hand, so the finding that this industry sector is most responsive perhaps show a similarly innovative approach to employee feedback.